New England Journal of Medicine July 16, 2020

 Endpoint

-Key result: Dual antiplatelet therapy reduced major ischemic events but was associated with an increase in major hemorrhage compared to aspirin alone.
+Key result: Clopidogrel plus aspirin reduced the risk of major ischemic events but significantly increased the risk of major hemorrhage compared to aspirin alone.

 Tailored to your role